Arc Flash Incidents

 The most effective method to prevent an arc flash is to call an electrical safety engineer to conduct an arc flash study.
 The state of your electrical systems will then be assessed, and you will be alerted to any issues that need attention.

-This is just one step you can take towards arc flash mitigation, but there is more you can do.
+This is just one step you can take toward arc flash mitigation, but there is more you can do.

 Further steps include:

 Train employees.
-It is necessary to train your employees in safe work practices in relation to those that are listed in OSHA guidelines and the instructions provided by the NFPA.
+It is necessary to train your employees in safe work practices about those that are listed in OSHA guidelines and the instructions provided by the NFPA.
 The more trained they are, the better, as this will reduce the chances of negligence and mistakes when working with your high-powered machinery.

 Ensure equipment is properly installed.
-Make sure any equipment is installed in accordance with applicable industry codes and standards and the manufacturer’s recommendations.
+Make sure any equipment is installed by applicable industry codes and standards and the manufacturer’s recommendations.